A-toys/F-market-f/README.md

 |introduce|text|limit: 10000|

 ### Association
-- has_many :items
+- has_many :items dependent: :destroy
-- has_many :comments
+- has_many :comments dependent: :destroy
-- has_many :orders
+- has_many :orders dependent: :destroy
-- has_one :card
+- has_one :card dependent: :destroy
-- has_one :address
+- has_one :address dependent: :destroy

 ## itemsテーブル